Flojolomo/aws-cdk-github-actions/README.md

-# AWS-CDK GitHub Actions
+# AWS-CDK GitHub Actions For Yarn

 AWS-CDK GitHub Actions allow you to run `cdk deploy` and `cdk diff` (among other cdk subcommands) on your pull requests to help you review.
+It also supports `yarn` as package manager and utilizes the local dependencies.
+No packages are installed as part of the action.

 ## Supported language